adamslab-ub/CapAM-MRTA/README.md

     Evaluation:
         The datasets for testing can be found inside the directory named 'data'.
 Run the eval.py file with the path to the dataset, specify the number of tasks, and the number of agents

+    Test data generation:
+        More test data with varying number of taks can be generated using the script generate_mrta_data.py

 Dependencies:
     The code is written in Python.
 We recommend using Python 3.7.
 The required packages can be found in the file environment.yml.